-- (i) the Offeree's securities which are the subject of the offer or which carry voting rights; - (ii) equity shares of the Offeree; - (iii) in a securities exchange offer, equity shares of the Offeror or of another company whose securities are to be offered as consideration: - (iv) securities of the Offeror or of a company whose securities are to be offered as consideration having substantially the same rights as any securities to be issued as consideration for the offer; - (v) securities carrying conversion or subscription rights into any of the foregoing; and - (vi) options and derivatives in respect of any of the foregoing.
+- i. the Offeree's securities which are the subject of the offer or which carry voting rights; - ii. equity shares of the Offeree; - iii. in a securities exchange offer, equity shares of the Offeror or of another company whose securities are to be offered as consideration; - iv. securities of the Offeror or of a company whose securities are to be offered as consideration having substantially the same rights as any securities to be issued as consideration for the offer: and - v. securities carrying conversion or subscription rights into any of the foregoing; and - vi. options and derivatives in respect of any of the foregoing.

-The disclosure obligation relates to all dealings during the offer period which extends until the later of: (i) the date when the offer closes for acceptances; (ii) the date the offer lapses; (iii) an announcement that a possible offer will not proceed; (iv) the date of an announcement of the withdrawal of a proposed offer; and (v) where the offer contains a possibility to elect for alternative forms of consideration, the latest date for making such election, or any earlier date set by the Executive as the termination date for the relevant offer period.
+The disclosure obligation relates to all dealings during the offer period which extends until the later of: (i) the date when the offer closes for acceptances; (ii) the date the offer lapses; (iii) an announcement that a possible offer will not proceed; (iv) the date of an announcement of the withdrawal of a proposed offer; and (v) where the offer contains a possibility to elect for alternative forms of consideration, the latest date for making such election.
 Dealings by associates do not however need to be disclosed during the period between the date when the offer becomes or is declared unconditional in all respects and the end of the offer period.